Errors cookbook

 Remedy

-Re-verify that id and token come from a successful /v1/create on this same partner record.
+Re-verify that id and token come from a successful /api/v1/create on this same partner record.
 If they do, the order was soft-deleted by the end user.
 Your aggregate counters remain accurate, but the underlying row is no longer queryable.

 code: 7 — LIMIT_MIN